 On Saturday mornings at 10 am, the Dojo holds its weapons class, covering Kenjutsu (samurai swordsmanship), Jojutsu (wooden staff) and Tantodori (short sword of knife).
 Weapons class runs for one hour.

-The Dojo promotes exams twice a year.
+The Dojo promotes exams once a year.
 Students are requested to demonstrate a fixed set of techniques which are practiced regularly during classes.
 There are special classes designed for examinations.
 Students are advised to take these exams in order to check their progress and to rise in their ranks.

 Due to our affiliation to the Aikido Doshinokai Association in California, the Dojo intends to promote seminars with Haruo Matsuoka sensei on a yearly basis.
 This is a great opportunity to train with an authentic Aikido master.